ishakimanuel/application-testing-101/README.md

 - Building confidence in our code
 - Code documentations of applications flow
-- Bugs and Regression prevention
+- Bugs and regression prevention

 ### **Potential drawbacks**

 - Writing tests is time consuming and difficult.
-- If done incorrectly, it can give you false positives.
-Your tests pass, but your app doesn’t function as intended.
+- If done incorrectly, it can bring false positives.
+Your tests pass, but your app doesn’t functioning as intended.
 - Or false negatives.
 Your tests fail but your app is functioning as intended.

 ### Levels **of testing**